AnisTaluqdar/Vehicle-Recognizer/README.md

 **Data Cleaning:** This part took the highest time.
 Since I collected data from browser, there were many noises.
 Also, there were images that contained.
 I cleaned and updated data using fastai ImageClassifierCleaner.
 I cleaned the data each time after training or finetuning, except for the last time which was the final iteration of the model. <br/>

 # Model Deployment
 I deployed to model to HuggingFace Spaces Gradio App.
-The implementation can be found in [here](https://huggingface.co/spaces/anistaluqdar/Vehicle-Recognizer). <br/>
+The implementation can be found[here](https://huggingface.co/spaces/anistaluqdar/Vehicle-Recognizer). <br/>
 <img src = "Screenshot.png" width="700" height="350">

 # API integration with GitHub Pages